 The Burun still continue to follow some aspects of their traditional religion.
 For example, each village usually has its own god.
 If he becomes angry, the god may send a bad year with little rain or some other misfortune.

 The Burun desperately need to experience Christ's saving power.
-A majority have never had the opportunity to hear a clear presentation of the Gospel.
-Prayer is greatly needed to bring these souls to Christ.
+A majority have never had the opportunity to hear a clear presentation of the gospel.
+There is a great need for qualified laborers to live and work among these Muslims.
+It will take concentrated prayer and dedicated workers to see a movement to Christ among the Burun tribe.

 * Scripture Prayers for the Burun, Lange in Sudan.